alfredodiaz53/big-bang/docs/developer/dev-oci-workflow.md

 The preferred option for OCI storage is in your own personal registry.
 When using k3d this is easy for us to handle.

-1. Create your k3d cluster, using the `--registry-create` option to add on a registry.
-You will want to give this a memorable name like `bigbang-oci`.
-Example command `k3d cluster create --registry-create bigbang-oci ...` where `...` has the remainder of your normal k3d config.
+1. Create a registry using k3d commands.
+You will want to create this on the same host as your k3d cluster (i.e. your ec2 instance if using a dev ec2 instance).
+Give it a memorable name (`oci.localhost`) and standard port mapping.
 (TODO: Have this created as part of the dev script, either automatically or with a flag)

-1. From your host running the k3d cluster run a `docker ps` command to locate the registry running and find the port mapping.
-In the example below the port is `38367`.
-Keep note of this port for later steps (TODO: dump this out as part of the dev script).

     ```console
-    ubuntu@ip-172-31-10-94:~$ docker ps
-    CONTAINER ID   IMAGE                            COMMAND                  CREATED         STATUS         PORTS                                                                                              NAMES
-    fc0491f34cb5   registry:2                       "/entrypoint.sh /etc…"   5 minutes ago   Up 4 minutes   0.0.0.0:38367->5000/tcp                                                                            bigbang-oci
+    k3d registry create oci.localhost --port 5000
     ```

-1. If using a remote instance (not pushing to your localhost): This is not the right way to do things but it works so why not (for now).
-Helm does not currently support pushing to HTTP registries, which is what k3d spins up.
-The correct longterm solution is probably (a) spin up a registry with the bb dev cert or (b) wait for helm support of http registries (several open issues/PRs that might accomplish this).

-    Helm will push with HTTP if pushing to localhost, so we can use this to advantage and setup routing so that `localhost` routes to our remote instance.
-One option is to modify `/etc/hosts` and re-route all `localhost` traffic to the remote IP.
-A better option is to only route traffic on a given port.
-This can be done with a tool like `socat`, running `socat TCP-LISTEN:<registry port>,reuseaddr,fork TCP:<remote IP>:<registry port>`.
-Requests to `localhost:<registry port>` will be sent to `<remote IP>:<registry port>`.
+1. Create your k3d cluster, using the `--registry-use` option to reference your registry.
+Note that k3d adds the `k3d-` prefix to the registry.
+An example command is below, following the naming and port mapping from this example.
+(TODO: Have this added as part of the dev script, either automatically or with a flag)

+    ```console
+    k3d cluster create --registry-use k3d-oci.localhost:5000
+    ```

+1. If running the cluster on your localhost (dev machine = cluster machine), skip this step.
+If your cluster is running on an ec2 instance or other remote machine, you will want to add the hostname to your `/etc/hosts` file so that your machine can resolve it properly.
+See the below example where the remote instance IP is 1.2.3.4:

+    ```console
+    # Add this line to /etc/hosts
+    1.2.3.4 k3d-oci.localhost
+    ```

+    To validate this is setup correctly, curl the registry catalog:

+    ```console
+    ❯ curl k3d-oci.localhost:5000/v2/_catalog
+    {"repositories":[]}
+    ```

+1. If running the cluster on your localhost (dev machine = cluster machine), skip this step.
+WIP: Helm does not support HTTP registries unless pushing to localhost.
+As a workaround we can route localhost to our remote instance with something like `socat`.
+An example `socat` command is included below, leave this running while pushing to the registry.

+    ```console
+    socat TCP-LISTEN:5000,reuseaddr,fork TCP:k3d-oci.localhost:5000
+    ```

-1. Push OCI artifact to this registry with `helm push <artifact name> oci://localhost:<registry port>`.
+1. Push OCI artifact to this registry with `helm push <artifact name> oci://localhost:5000`.
 Following this example that would look like this:

     ```console
-    ❯ helm push anchore-1.19.7-bb.4.tgz oci://localhost:38367
+    ❯ helm push anchore-1.19.7-bb.4.tgz oci://localhost:5000
     Pushed: localhost:38367/anchore:1.19.7-bb.4
     Digest: sha256:3cb826ee59fab459aa3cd723ded448fc6d7ef2d025b55142b826b33c480f0a4c
     ```